 Traditionally, museums have been defined as repositories where objects belonging to our past and our culture are collected, conserved, documented, researched, exhibited and used to impart education.
 This definition of a museum creates a monologue in the interaction between the museum objects and the visitor.
 Story telling can be an effective tool to break this monologue and create a dialogue between the objects and the visitor.
 A museum object displayed without context loses its essence completely and thus its aesthetic value.
 Story telling can be used to bring the intangible aspects like historical and mythological relevance associated to an object inside the museum.
 This helps in increasing the essence of the object and built better interactive connection with the visitors.
+Storytelling also helps in subjective interpretations of an object.

-Our attempt is to use storytelling as a medium of museum's interaction with the visitor.
-We have selected eight objects which are woven together by Akshay Tritiya, a very auspicious day in the Hindu calendar.
-The objects belong to different time periods, multiple dynasties, different regions, various art schools and the collection itself is composite in nature.
-They have no visual or historical relation, but the beauty of these stories is that, it can weave anything into a smooth narration.

-These stories narrate mythological events, forming part of our oral as well as literary traditions and are knitted together as they occur on the auspicious lay of Akshay Tritiya.
+Based on the objects present in the museum's collection, our attempt is to use storytelling as a medium of museum's interaction with the visitor.
+The objects from the museum which we have selected belong to different time periods, multiple dynasties, different regions, various art schools and the collection itself is composite in nature.
+They have no visual or historical relation, but the beauty of stories is that, it can weave anything into a smooth narration.
+We have stitched multiple stories from our mythological past, each of which is related to a particular object from the museum collection.
+These stories narrate mythological events forming part of our oral as well as literary traditions and are knitted together as they occur on the auspicious day of Akshay Tritiya in the Hindu calendar.

-Akshaya Tritiya
+Akshay Tritiya

-kshay Tritiya is a holy day for both the Hindus nd the Jains.
-It falls on the third Tithi (lunar lay) of Bright Half (Shukla Paksha) of the Indian month of Vaishakha.

-According to the Hindu calendar, it is onsidered to be a day free of any evil which is vhy multiple auspicious events have occurred on this particular day which has catapulted its ignificance.
-The day is considered auspicious or starting new ventures.
-The legend is that ny venture initiated on the auspicious day of kshaya Tritiya continues to grow and bring rosperity.
-Our stories focus on the various vents which have occurred on the day of kshay Tritiya.
+Akshay Tritiya is a holy day for both the Hindus and the Jains.
+It falls on the third Tithi (lunar day) of Bright Half (Shukla Paksha) of the Indian month of Vaishakha.
+According to the Hindu calendar, it is considered to be a day free of any evil which is why multiple auspicious events have occurred on this particular day which has catapulted its significance.
+Our stories focus on the various events which have occurred on the day of Akshay Tritiya.